jaykang920/x2/README.md

 ### Testability

-If your cases/flows stick to the rule that events are the only way they communicate, then you can simply isolate a case/flow for functional test with a test case feeding the required events and investigating posted events.
+If your cases/flows stick to the rule that events are the only way they communicate, then you can simply isolate a single case/flow for functional test with a test case feeding the required events and investigating posted ones.

 Ports
 -----